InsideLoop/InsideLoop/README.md

 ```

 In terms of performance, this `HashMap` is better than both the
-`std::unordered_map` provided by the standard library and the Google dense hash
+`std::unordered_map` provided by the standard library.
+It is even faster than
-map even though it implements exactly the same algorithm.
-In order to test
+Google dense hash map even though it implements exactly the same algorithm.
-the performance of the hash table, we generated 50 000 000 random numbers in
+In order to test the performance of the hash table, we generated 50 000 000 random numbers in
 between 0 and 2^62 which we used as a key for a `HashMap<il::int_t, il::int_t>`
 that we filled with a corresponding value of 0.
 Then we searched the values for
 every single keys, in the same order as they were inserted.
 The same hash function